sin5678/inav_cn_wiki/iNav-CLI-variables.md

  _"set nav_rth_altitude = 300" to change this setting to 300 (centimeters)._
  _"save" to save it permanently and reboot your flight controller, remember to do this or your setting changes will be lost!_

-The iNav CLI variables are explained in the [iNav cli variables documentation](https://github.com/iNavFlight/inav/blob/master/docs/Cli.md)
+The iNav CLI variables are explained in the [iNav cli variables documentation](https://github.com/iNavFlight/inav/blob/master/docs/Cli.md).

+To see new CLI values for release candidates or other pre release you have to change to the appropriate branch, example [development](https://github.com/iNavFlight/inav/blob/development/docs/Cli.md).